sdepold/javascript-basics/architecture/04-solid/README.md

 ## What is it?

+SOLID describes 5 principles for designing and developing maintainable object-oriented software.

 ### S — Single Responsibility Principle(S.R.P)

 > A class should have one, and only one, reason to change.

+This can be applied to classes, software components or even microservices.

+#### Why would you care?

+- Makes implementation easier (to write and understand)
+- Prevents unexpected side-effects for future changes
+- Eases collaboration
+- Dependency management

+#### How?

+Make sure your class/component/microservice only focusses on one particular responsibility!

+Question: What is the responsibility of your class/component/microservice?

+If your answer includes the word “and”, you’re most likely breaking the single responsibility principle.

 ### O — Open-Closed Principle